zalando/zalando-howto-open-source/README.md

 The next sections offer more details on differences between open source, “coding in the open” and InnerSource.

-#### What Makes a Project “Open Source”
+#### The Main Org and What Makes a Project “Open Source”

-A Zalando project doesn't become "open source" simply by appearing on public GitHub.
-For a project to become open source as we define the term, it:
+Zalando's main GitHub organization is [/zalando](https://github.com/zalando).
+This organization is reserved for projects meeting these criteria:
 - **is useful beyond Zalando**.
 It is free of Zalando dependencies and simple for a non-Zalando to install and start using.
 - **has user-friendly documentation** that is up-to-date and clear about what the project does, and how to install/start/configure/run it. ([This template can help you](https://github.com/zalando/zalando-howto-open-source/blob/master/READMEtemplate.md).)
 - **is tested**.
 It has automated tests and takes advantage of test coverage.